How Can a Good Website Design Bring Patients to Your Practice?

 The Internet has long been a universal resource to disseminate information, but it has now morphed into the foremost authority for a vast scope of consumer choices.
 This applies to the healthcare industry as much as food or retail.
 The implications of the aforementioned study are that the design elements embedded in a healthcare practice’s website have a direct correlation to an individual’s ability to trust that site—and by extension, trust the practice itself.
 Dr. Sillence’s intriguing findings confirmed what we at Rosemont Media already know to be true: people value a good website design, and the design of a website is largely indicative of where prospective patients will place their confidence.

-So what factors contribute to a good, reliable website?
-We’ve highlighted three key elements below.
+So, what factors contribute to a good, reliable website?
+We’ve highlighted four key elements below.

 Customizable vs. Custom